-Additional distinguished points and lines are vanishing points and vanishing lines respectively; these can be interpreted as projective transformations of points and lines at infinity (in 3D).
+Additional distinguished points and lines are vanishing points and vanishing lines vanishing points and vanishing lines respectively; these can be interpreted as projective transformations of points and lines at infinity (in 3D).
 Lines that are parallel in the world (and could therefore be said to intersect at a point at infinity) will not, in general, appear parallel under a projective transformation.
 Since order of contact is a projective invariant (compare Table 2.1) this means that the lines' original intersection at infinity will be projected to a new location generally not at infinity.
-This point is called the lines' vanishing point since it is the point where infinitely long lines seem to vanish when viewed in an image.
-Figure 2.9 shows examples of vanishing points.

-Figure 2.9: Vanishing points and vanishing line.
+Figure 2.9: Vanishing points Vanishing points and vanishing line vanishing line.